lambdaclass/lambdaworks/examples/rsa/README.md

-# RSA Encryption Example
+# RSA Implementation

-This is a simple implementation of the RSA encryption algorithm using the `lambdaworks_math` library.
-The implementation demonstrates the core concepts of RSA encryption with small numbers for educational purposes.
+This is an implementation of the RSA (Rivest-Shamir-Adleman) cryptographic algorithm in Rust.
+RSA is one of the first public-key cryptosystems and is widely used for secure data transmission.

+## ⚠️ Disclaimer
+This implementation is not cryptographically secure due to non-constant time operations, so must not be used in production.
+It is intended to be just an educational example.

-## Mathematical Background
+## Overview

 RSA is an asymmetric cryptographic algorithm that uses a pair of keys:
 - **Public key**: Used for encryption and is shared openly
 - **Private key**: Used for decryption and must be kept secret

 The security of RSA relies on the practical difficulty of factoring the product of two large prime numbers.

+## Mathematical Background

 ### Key Generation